machine mastery

 Barista applying level pressure with tamper to ensure even coffee puck surface

-1. Level first: Ensure the surface is flat before pressing
+1. Level first: Make sure surface is flat before pressing

-2. Press straight down: Keep tamper perfectly level
+2. Press straight down: Keep tamper perfectly level—no tilting

-3. Consistent pressure: Aim for 30 lbs (firm, not maximum strength)
+3. Consistent pressure: 30 lbs is the guideline (firm, not maximum force)

-5. Never tap the side: This creates edge gaps
+5. Never tap the side: This creates those edge gaps

 Pre-Infusion (If Your Machine Has It)

-Pre-infusion gently wets the puck before full pressure, allowing more even saturation:
+Pre-infusion gently wets the puck before full pressure kicks in.
+This allows more even saturation:

 • Helps seal minor distribution issues